pdlfs/deltafs-umbrella/umbrella/README.md

 * UMBRELLA_PKGCFGPATH - PKG_CONFIG_PATH for pkg-config/autotool config scripts
 * UMBRELLA_CMAKECACHE - init cmake cache vars for cmake-based builds

+UMBRELLA_BUILDTESTS and UMBRELLA_BUILDTESTS are umbrella settings.
+Additional target info can be specified in cmake lists in UMBRELLA_BUILDTESTS_ON, UMBRELLA_BUILDTESTS_OFF, UMBRELLA_RUNTESTS_ON, and UMBRELLA_RUNTESTS_OFF.
+Targets that support testing also have target variables (e.g. DELTAFS_RUNTESTS can be set to ON or OFF).

+Targets that support being prebuilt can be set to use a prebuilt version by adding the target to the UMBRELLA_PREBUILD_ON cmake list or by setting the target's PREBUILT variable to on (e.g.
+FOO_PREBUILT=ON).

 The umbrella-main.cmake script contains common functions including:
-* umbrella_patchcheck(result target) - look for target's patch files
-* umbrella_download(result target localtar) - gen download config, honor cache
 * umbrella_onlist(list lookfor rv) - look if lookfor is on a list
-* umbrella_testcommand(result) - ret command if testing is enabled
+* umbrella_targetvar_prefix(target result) - gen target var prefix from target
 * umbrella_defineopt(var val type doc) - define umbrella option variable
 * umbrella_opt_default(var newdefault) - set new default value for option var
+* umbrella_setting(setting target result) - check for UMBRELLA_* setting vars
+* umbrella_prebuilt_check(target ...) - allow target to be prebuilt
+* umbrella_patchcheck(result target) - look for target's patch files
+* umbrella_download(result target localtar) - gen download config, honor cache
+* umbrella_buildtests(target result) - support buildtests for a target
+* umbrella_testcommand(target result) - ret command if testing is enabled

 The ensure-autogen script is used to run autotools to generate a configure script (for projects that ship without a pre-generated one).